CicadaKim/cicadakim.github.io/_includes/portfolio.md

 > Released at 11/2013 on Google Play

 #### Personal Project
-> Role : Client Programmer / Game Designer
+> Role : Client engineer / Game Designer
-> There were 3 client programmer in my team
+> There were 3 client engineer in my team

 ![mirrormirror](/img/mirrormirror.png)